 - The weather services of ECMWF Member States receive ECMWF's numerical weather prediction data in real time – 24 hours a day, 7 days a week.

-- Twice daily forecasts are produced for weather services and businesses.
+- Forecasts are produced four times per day for weather services and commercial customers.

-- Commercial licences held by customers in over 30 countries.
+- Commercial licences are held by customers in over 30 countries.

 - ECMWF uses advanced computer modelling techniques to analyse observations and predict future weather.